bruno686/2021winter/README.md

   - all the comparative experiments were done and recorded before 2.3. （✔）
   - Complete writing introduce and related work before 2.6.   （乄）
   - ``Revised plan`` (significantly important) .
-  - Introduction before 2.8.（✔）
+  - Introduction to the first edition before 2.8.（✔）
-  - Related work before 2.9.（乄）
+  - Related to the first edition work before 2.9.（乄）
-  - Proposed approach before 2.12.
+  - Proposed to the first edition approach before 2.12.（✔）
-  - Datasets and experimental steup before 2.13
+  - Datasets and experimental ste up to the first edition before 2.13（✔）
-  - Experimental results and analysis before 2.14
+  - Experimental results and analysis before 2.14（×）Because the paper was rejected, the conclusion was not written.
-  - Conclusion  before 2.15
+  - Conclusion  before 2.15（×）
+  - Improve Transformer with two convolutions instead of Dense on2.16 （✔）
+  - The second edition of Introduce was completed on 2.17 （✔）
+  - After the completion of the second edition of Related Work and Abstract, we began to plan the deep learning recommendation system on 2.18 （✔）
 - Complete and submit the recommendation system paper.
+  - Find out what the common experimental data sets are and what kinds of data sets are needed.
+What are the variables in the data set. before 2.22.
+  - Evaluate the experimental results, what functions are needed. before 2.24.
+  - What work needs to be done in feature engineering, such as whether dimensionality reduction is needed before 2.26.
+  - Make a general recommendation based on deep learning. before 3.5.
+  - Read papers to understand what a context is, and select one to incorporate into your proposed deep learning model.  before 3.8.

 #### Enlish target